JustFiesta/ansible-courses/t1/README.md

 # More advanced Ansible usage

-Here are informations about non-regular ansible usaged.
+Here are my notes about non-regular ansible usaged.
 More enterprise oriented.

-Here I placed the more generic informations for Ansible usage.
+In this README I placed the more generic informations for Ansible usage.

 For more specific information check the folders in `t1/`.